bitzhuwei/CSharpGL/Infrastructure/RendererGenerator/readme.md

 ### PropertyType
 It's strightforward to understand that PropertyType means variable's type in GLSL shader and `IBufferable`.
 # Why bother?
-I forgot to assign result to the `indexBufferPtr` in `IBufferable`'s `GetIndex()` method today, and it took me hours of debugging to find out this annoying mistake.
+I forgot to assign the result to the `indexBufferPtr` in `IBufferable`'s `GetIndex()` method today, and it took me hours of debugging to find out this annoying mistake.
-Thus I decided to write this tiny generator to help dump framework for all future renderer types that derives from `CSharpGL.Renderer`.
+Thus I decided to write this tiny generator to help dumping framework of all future renderer types that derives from `CSharpGL.Renderer`.